YohannDR/mzm/docs/debug.md

 ## Additional Debug Features

+### Title Screen

+While on the title screen, pressing `L` will start playing demos.
+Pressing `Select` will hide the build info text.
+Holding `Select` and pressing `Left` or `Right` will switch between displaying the trademark symbol (™) and registered trademark symbol (®).

 ### File Select

 While the cursor is on an existing save file, you can hold `Select` and press `L`, `Right`, or `Left` to mark the file as completed.
 Pressing `L` will treat it as being completed on easy mode, `Right` is normal mode, and `Left` is hard mode.

+If you have the Metroid Fusion gallery unlocked, holding `L` while selecting the gallery will force an attempt to link with Metroid Fusion.

 ### No-clip Mode